So Much To See...

 The Grand Canyon

 This is the crown jewel of the beautiful state of Arizona.
 I’ve seen this bad boy a few times but it is still fantastic to just look at in wonder.
 No matter how big you may imagine it to be – quadruple it.
 It’s just immense.
-I often wonder what the first explorers thought when coming to find this enormous, stunning canyon.
-I would like to take a helicopter ride and see more of it!
+I often wonder what the first explorers thought when coming to find this enormous, colorful canyon.
+Viewing from the rim is amazing, but for added adventure, treat yourself to a helicopter ride into the canyon for some amazing vantage points!

 Although I live in Florida now, we reside on the Gulf Coast, so getting over to Miami is a bit of a trek.
 This city is electric and I love this photo that my son took.
 He captured the vibe and the energy so well!
 Great city, great food, great beaches, great fun!